The Top 5 Essay Writing Tips for Students

 As with expository essays, the persuasive essay is also concerned with facts and logic, but usually as supporting evidence for the opinions of the writer.

-Essential Essay Writing Tip: #2 Keep the Essay Focused
+Tip: #2 Keep YOUR Essay Focused

 Students must keep the essay focused on the specifics of the question or essay prompt.
 To help maintain that keen focus on the task at hand, students should be encouraged to:

-- Underline keywords and important phrases
+- Underline keywords and essential phrases

 - Respond directly to the prompt